Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Low-Rank Bandit Algorithm

 Furthermore, we want to emphasize that the two-phase approach in the aforementioned studies cannot be directly applied to our problem.
-They focused on long enough experimentation time horizon so that their algorithms can take time to learn arms well and leave only the optimal choice in the targeted set for some fixed $h$.
-However, as we mentioned before, we are facing a short horizon under many circumstances.
-Thus it is impossible to construct a targeted set with fine-enough \resolution{} that only contains the optimal choice as the single arm, because forced-sample estimation is not accurate enough under limited experimentation time to achieve that.
-Indeed, the finer $h$ is, the more accurate forced-sample estimation needs to be.
-Such will be explained in more details in Lemma \ref{prop:forced-samp-est}.
+They focused on long enough experimentation time horizons so that their algorithms can take time to learn arms well and leave only the optimal choice in the targeted set for some fixed $h$.
+However, as aforementioned, we face a short horizon under the many-arm circumstances.
+In our analysis, we will show that the filtering resolution $h$ controls not only the size of the targeted set, but also the estimation error of using the forced samples.
+We need smaller $h$ to filter out more arms so as to have a smaller targeted set, which in turn requires more forced-sampling rounds to achieve a good enough estimation so as to be more confident about the suboptimality of the filtered arms.
+Thus, it is unlikely to construct a targeted set with fine-enough \resolution{} that only contains the optimal choice as the single arm, because forced-sample estimation is not accurate enough under limited experimentation time to achieve that.

-Finally, we note that one cannot use the low-rank estimator to construct confidence sets for the UCB algorithm because existing bounds for the low-rank estimators do not work in presence of adaptively collected data.
+Finally, we note that one cannot use the low-rank estimator to construct confidence sets for the \textsf{UCB} algorithm because existing bounds for the low-rank estimators do not work in presence of adaptively collected data.
 The only exception (to the best of our knowledge) is the all-sampling estimator of \cite{hamidi2019personalizing}, but as discussed above, their approach would not work when the targeted set has more than one arm.